-Copy.
+Copy to being the copy process.
 You will be automatically navigated to the models dashboard where you can monitor the progress of the model creation.
-The model will then be populated from the current contents of the

-Training jobs can be configured to send their output to a trainML model instead of an external source.
-To create a model from a training job, select
+Training or inference jobs can be configured to send their output to a trainML model instead of an external source.
+To create a model from a job, select

 /opt/trainml/models).
 Once each worker in the training job finished, it will save the entire directory structure of

 /opt/trainml/models to a new model with the name

 Job - <job name> if there is one worker or

 Job - <job name> Worker <worker number> if there are multiple workers.

 Models can be used by selecting